timfulker/musobuddy/replit.md

 # Overview
-MusoBuddy is a platform designed to centralize and streamline administrative tasks for musicians, including bookings, contracts, and invoicing.
-Its primary purpose is to reduce administrative burdens, automate workflows, improve communication, and provide robust tools for financial and logistical management.
-The project aims to simplify the business side of music, aspiring to become the global standard for music career management for independent musicians and small-to-medium music enterprises.
+MusoBuddy is a platform designed to centralize administrative tasks for musicians, including bookings, contracts, and invoicing.
+Its primary goal is to reduce administrative burdens, automate workflows, improve communication, and provide robust tools for financial and logistical management.
+The project aims to simplify the business aspects of music, aspiring to become the global standard for music career management for independent musicians and small-to-medium music enterprises.

 # User Preferences
 Preferred communication style: Simple, everyday language.